 Wherever you fall on the digital vs. vinyl debate, whether you favor S-curves, staircases, or can’t tell the difference, there is one unequivocal advantage vinyl has over digital––it’s nostalgic.
 And you don’t have to be a child of the Golden Age of vinyl, or have grown up with a turntable in your home to access this nostalgia.

 But in a world where you can listen to both digital music and vinyl music, why not have your cake and eat it too?
+Perhaps try a record player that combines a bluetooth speaker system to give you flexibility!
 Let your digital library accompany you by listening to music on long walks, at the gym, while you commute to and from work, while you wait in line at the grocery store, but treat yourself to a vinyl collection, however small, when you’re listening at home.